 What can each of us do for the climate, for nature?
 Granted, there’s a wealth of information out there about actions each of us can take.
 But, for us to do them, we need to know and we need to care.
 So, we want to celebrate people’s actions in a way that informs and inspires others, using photography.
-This Climate & Nature Photography Challenge is a competition that aims to get people to reflect on what they are doing or could be doing to be climate and nature positive, and to capture it in a single image.
-This content will then be used to inform and inspire others.
+To inspire others, our Climate & Nature Photography Challenge was a competition that aimed to get people to reflect on what they are doing or could be doing to be climate and nature positive, and to capture it in a single image.

-To keep updated, please visit SSCP Climate Photography (@SSCPClimate), or follow @sscp.climatephotography on Instagram for all the latest on the competition.
+To keep updated, please visit SSCP Climate Photography (@SSCPClimate), or follow @sscp.climatephotography on Instagram for further information.

 Team Members